Safe Quarters 2022!

-Registration Now Open for the 19th Annual Safe Quarters on Sunday, October 3rd, 2021 Safe Quarters is a one-day, community-wide effort to collect financial contributions for victims of domestic violence and their children seeking refuge at Friendship...Read More ››
+Registration is now open for the 20th Annual Safe Quarters.
+This years event will be held on Sunday, October 9th.
+Safe Quarters is a one-day, community-wide effort to collect financial contributions for survivors of domestic violence and...Read More ››

 A History of Racial Injustice

 This Month in History Friendship Home is proud to feature the Equal Justice Initiatives new digital experience of A History of Racial Injustice that highlights events on this day in history as a set of tools for...Read More ››

 Children & Domestic Violence

 The resilience of mothers and their children resonates with me.
 Some of our families face many barriers to a better life through no fault of their own.
 They must do things to get back on their feet...Read More ››

 Domestic violence is a pattern of physical assaults, threats and coercive behaviors used to maintain control over a current or former intimate partner.
 Abusive behaviors can include ongoing verbal, emotional, sexual, physical, psychological and economic abuse, and...Read More ››